pawamoy/website/docs/posts/pass-makefile-args-as-typed-in-command-line.md

 ---
 template: post.html
-title: "Passing Makefile arguments to a command, as they are typed in the command line."
+title: Passing Makefile arguments to a command, as they are typed in the command line.
 date: 2020-10-17
 authors:
   - Timothée Mazzucotelli